Notice of Pre-AIA or AIA Status

 Newcomer discloses:

-wherein the valid data comprises at least one of first valid data or second valid data (see paragraph [0041]).
+wherein the at least one instruction, when executed by the at least one processor individually or collectively, cause the electronic device to: obtain second valid data (see paragraph [0041]).
 Newcomer teaches the target data may come from a preexisting title plant, known business and personal names in the recording jurisdiction, geographic information in the recording jurisdiction like cities, subdivisions, and/or the like, and any of a wide variety of other sources.
 In some embodiments, the validation process pairs various combinations of recognized character strings with corresponding pairs of target data elements,

-wherein the comparison data comprises at least one of first comparison data or second comparison data (see paragraph [0041]).
+obtain a second set of comparison data (see paragraph [0041]).
 Newcomer teaches Based on the document's type, data is recognized and validated at block.
 This may include comparing any text string recognized on the document to target data, and

-identify the comparison data that matches the valid data, based on at least one of the first matching information or the second matching information (see paragraphs [0041] and [0042]).
+identify the second comparison data that matches the second valid data, based on the second matching information (see paragraphs [0041] and [0042]).
 Newcomer teaches identifying the corresponding match based on the matching data.

 Claim 7: